Eminent Domain and

 May 2005 | Mobile | $137,400 | $511,746 |

-The Firm does not offer any guarantee of case results.
-Past results and past performance does not guarantee future results.
+*The firm does not offer any guarantee of case results.
+Past results and past performance do not guarantee future results.
 The above information should not create any expectation that a similar result can be obtained for others.
 Each case is decided and evaluated on its own specific factual and legal circumstances.
 Contact us and we will be happy to discuss your case and what we may be able to achieve for you.

 Attorneys